rufuspollock/pywordpress/README.rst

 Development
 ===========

-To run the rests you will need to:
+To run the tests you will need to:

 1. Create a wordpress install for the tests to interact with (WARNING: the tests delete all pages on teardown.
 DO NOT test this code against a